scipy-conference/scipy_proceedings/papers/adam_richie-halford/adam_richie-halford.rst

    Execution time to find solutions of the 2D heat equation for many different temperature constraints on a 10 x 10 grid.
-We show scaling as a function of the number of constraints for Pywren, the default Cloudknot configuration, and a Cloudknot configuration with more available vCPUs.
-Note the :math:`log_2` scale for the :math:`x`-axis.
+We show execution time scaling as a function of the number of constraints for Pywren, the default Cloudknot configuration, and a Cloudknot configuration with more available vCPUs.
 Pywren outperforms Cloudknot in all cases.
 We posit that the additional overhead associated with building the Docker image, along with EC2 service limits limited Cloudknot's throughput.
    :label:`fig.nargsscaling`

 For the data in Figure :ref:`fig.syssizescaling`, we still parallelized